Seattle’s Saturday smoke update: haze, heat still lingering

 The good news: It won’t linger for much longer.
 Rain and wind will help push the smoke out beginning Sunday night, said Kirby Cook, meteorologist for the National Weather Service Seattle.

-On Monday, the air quality will be unhealthy for sensitive groups, which includes people with asthma, as well as children, teens and those being active outdoors.
-By Sunday, the smoke will start to clear up, and air quality is projected to be in “good” standing by Tuesday.
+On Saturday, the air quality will be unhealthy for sensitive groups, which includes people with asthma, as well as children, teens and those being active outdoors.
+By Sunday night, the smoke will start to clear up, and air quality is projected to be in “good” standing by Tuesday.

 A storm system moving into the region Sunday night will help clear the haze, Cook said.
 Showers are expected to last through Tuesday.
 Although rain helps, per Cook, there’s a chance of lightning, which is a potential risk to start fires.